About

 Inspired by the Northern Beaches culture, her work lies at the intersection of art and science, sharing not only the beauty of the ocean and its curious creatures but shining a light on its critical role as the largest carbon sink on the planet.
 Roberts celebrates local marine biologists who protect endangered species such as Sydney’s White’s Seahorse and who regenerate vital coastal seaweeds.
 It is also her dear wish, through light and sculpture to foster peace in the Pacific realm and worldwide.

 Back to Earth, Susie is excited to find her hands in clay.
 She completed a Diploma of Ceramics at Northern Beaches Tafe in 2022 and was a finalist in the 2022 Crackpot Cup Competition.
 In 2023 she was invited to partake in the Golden Light group exhibition at Crackpot Gallery.
-Her 2024 group exhibition can be viewed at Barometer Gallery Nov 6th-17th.
+Roberts completed her Advanced Diploma of Visual Arts (ceramics) with a group exhibition at Barometer Gallery Paddington 2024.

 So…Swim into the vast blue ocean.
 Dive deep beneath the surface.
 See the enchanting world of luminous sea creatures.
 Float, drift and feel free.
 Walk beside the shore, fossick and gaze into a kaleidoscope of rockpools.
 Here, in and by the sea, we find solace, peace and rejuvenation.